 With the number of people suffering from addiction in today’s round-the-clock work culture, it has become necessary for companies wanting to maintain a healthy office atmosphere to enact policies to prevent and mitigate drug addiction among employees.
 Dealing with this tough situation is no easy task, and employers are faced with the task of either terminating the person suffering outright, or giving them a chance to mend their ways within a specified time frame, followed by termination should they fail to kick their destructive habits.

-The path to addiction for employees is a gradual one, typically starting as casual use which progresses to the point of the employee being under the influence of drugs or alcohol 24/7, 365 days a year.
+The path to addiction for employees develops gradually, generally beginning with casual usage and progressing to the point where the employee is under the influence of drugs or alcohol 24 hours a day, 365 days a year.
 The effects of serious addiction not only harm a person’s workplace performance and personal life, but also have the tendency to spill over into the office environment; affecting colleagues and, in extreme cases, company operations as a whole.

 How to Handle Employee Addiction Before It’s Too Late